slayerjk/go-multiotp-ldap-users-web-portal/README.md

 * The app must be located on the same host as MultiOTP service
 * The app demands MySQL db.
 Check "DB" section below
 * The app uses TLS for web, so you need cert file and key file
-* The app uses environment variables, check below
+* The app uses embed data file, described in 'data/data.json'
 * The works with LDAP users only:
     * One domain to auth users in portal
     * Another is the domain MultiOTP bound with(<b>may be the same as for user auth</b>)